Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     * From version 0.2.4, this demo is upgraded to a more complex version which shows the usage of ``riscv_conv_xx`` functions, and ``DSP_ENABLE`` is changed from ``OFF`` to ``ON`` by default.
-    * The GD32VF103 SoC didn't has DSP enabled, so this SoC can only use NMSIS-DSP library with DSP disabled, so please pass extra ``DSP_ENABLE=OFF`` when run make.
+    * The GD32VF103 SoC doesn't has DSP enabled, so this SoC can only use NMSIS-DSP library with DSP disabled, so please pass extra ``DSP_ENABLE=OFF`` when run make.
     * For other Nuclei Processor Core based SoC, please check whether it has DSP feature enabled to decide which kind of **NMSIS-DSP** library to use.